syncfusion-content/maui-docs/MAUI/Linear-Gauge/migration.md

 ## Pointers

-In Xamarin SfLinearGauge and .NET MAUI SfLinearGauge, pointers can be classified as mentioned in below table.
+In Xamarin SfLinearGauge and .NET MAUI SfLinearGauge, pointers can be classified as mentioned in the following table.

 <table>
 <tr>